ternaryop8479/LanternOS/README.md

 then, use `./run.sh` to start the LanternOS with your QEMU.

 # TODO
-1. Add the memory management.
+1. Make the EDID support.
 2. Make a font for LanternOS Terminal.
 3. Port the stdlib and STL to LanternOS.
 4. Make the disk support.
+5. Make the network support.
-5. Compelete the key-maps (key-board mapping).
+6. Compelete the key-maps (key-board mapping).